 - Raised or lumpy scars

 Not everyone is a good candidate for a breast reduction.
-Dr Perron can discuss your specific circumstances and expectations, and help decide what is best for you.
+Dr Perron can discuss your specific circumstances and expectations, and help decide what is best for you following a consultation.

 Breast Reduction Before and After Gallery